Table of Contents[Hide][Show]

 Because Spills Happen…

 I don’t always do laundry during a Walt Disney World trip, but when someone (who shall not be named) dropped an entire ice cream cone on his shirt, I was thankful for the option.

-I usually pack a small bag of Tide Pods and a couple of dryer sheets.
+I usually pack a few travel things of Tide and a couple of dryer sheets.
 Even if I don’t use them, they don’t take up much space.